 Hack Reactor is a bootcamp that helps people learn the technical skills necessary to land a job as a software engineer.
 They offer a full-time onsite bootcamp as well as a full-time or part-time online bootcamp.
 They make use of Galvanize campuses in Austin, Boulder, Denver, Los Angeles, Phoenix, San Francisco, and Seattle.
 Their New York campus is pending approval.
 Students from New York cannot join the online bootcamp.

 The full-time bootcamp, both onsite and online, takes 12 weeks to complete with class from 9am-8pm.
-Before participating in the course, though, students are required to do 80 hours of pre-work on their own.
+Students are required to do 80 hours of pre-work before the course.
 They can also take a 5-7 week Hack Reactor Prep course for an additional fee before doing the pre-work.

 Who is Hack Reactor for?

 People who have no experience in software engineering but are looking to move into this career path could benefit from Hack Reactor.
-With their on campus and online options as well as a more flexible part-time option, they can help people who need extra guidance on certain topics.
+Since they have on campus and online options as well as a more flexible part-time option, they can help people regardless of situation.

 What does Hack Reactor cost?
 How much work is involved?

 The full-time and part-time bootcamps cost the same: $17,980.
 Students can choose to pay upfront or finance their payments over 60 months.
-Hack Reactor will also introduce an income share agreement option in the near future for students in the full-time bootcamps, in which they will pay a $2,000 deposit and then 10% of their salary for 48 months after they get a job.
+Hack Reactor will also introduce an income share agreement option in the near future for students in the full-time bootcamps.
+Those who participate will pay a $2,000 deposit.
+Then, the ISA is 10% of their salary for 48 months after they get a job.

 Ratings and reviews